Research

 New Publication: Vertex-Splitting on a Diamond Origami Pattern

 From: Date: 2019-10-07 Origami is an ancient art, transforming a paper sheet into a three-dimensional structure.
-Due to the superiorly foldable properties, it has great potential for various engineering fields, such as aerospace, robotics, architectures and materials.
+Due to the superiorly foldable properties, it has great potential for various engineering fields, such as deployable structures, robotics, architectures and materials.
 Rigid origami is a special type of origami, where its creases and facets can be regarded as hinges and rigid links, respectively.
 Hence, a single-vertex rigid origami consisting of at least four creases meeting at one point can be considered as a spherical linkage.
 A rigid origami pattern with a lot of vertices forms a mobile assembly of spherical linkages.
 According to the mobility of the assembly, rigid origami can be classified into two groups, one-DOF origami and multi-DOF origami.
 The multi-DOF origami generally consists of the six-crease origami vertex and the five-crease origami vertex.
 As multi-DOF origami patterns can be deployed to variable configurations, they have been widely used in morphing robots.
 However, sometimes one motion characteristic is needed, it is a challenge to accurately control a multi-DOF origami system.
 Reducing the DOF of multi-DOF origami patterns and obtaining one-DOF origami patterns with the equivalently and symmetrically kinematic property are the main objectives.

 (a) The one-DOF origami pattern with four- and six-crease vertices, (b) the one-DOF origami pattern with four-, five-, and six-crease vertices, (c) the multi-DOF diamond origami pattern.